Financial Aid and Scholarships

 3. Loans

-Federal loans are not credit-based and have terms set by the Department of Education.
+Federal student loans are not credit-based and have terms set by the Department of Education.
 Interest paid on student loans is tax-deductible.
 There are flexible payment options, and repayment can be delayed until after the student’s graduation on federal and private loans.

-Learn about federal student loans
+Learn about student and parent loan options

 4. Part-Time Student Jobs